We live in a hectic world filled with responsibilities, stress, and external stimulations that can zap our energy and make us feel exhausted.

 Typically done at the end of a yoga class, this pose is a great pose for relaxation because it can help calm the entire body.

-Try these poses for yourself and let us know if they helped you relax.
-And, if you are new to yoga, check out Beachbody’s yoga program, 3 Week Yoga Retreat, where I, along with three other yoga experts, guide you through the foundations of yoga.
+If you’re new to yoga, check out 3 Week Yoga Retreat on Beachbody On Demand, where I, along with three other yoga experts, guide you through the foundations of yoga!